 CGS Game Design Dept. Head Troy Dunniway (Microsoft, Sony, Disney, EA, UBISOFT, Samsung) explains the diverse role of a Game Designer

 Skills required to become a video game designer

 Game designers require a balance of creative and technical skills to bring a game concept to life.
 They usually don’t need to be super technical, but this role does require a good understanding of some of the basic aspects of technical game design and game programming.
 A degree in computer science, or similar, can also be useful but is not always necessary.

-Gaming companies may look for the following skills in Game Designers:
+Video game studios may look for the following skills in game designers:

 - Possess a great understanding of game levels, level layouts, drawing maps, architecture, and other design areas related to game level design.

 - An ability to break things down into systems